decentraland/old-documentation/_posts/blockchain-integration/2018-01-01-ethereum-essentials.md

 The methods in a contract are always called via a transaction that has the _to_ field set to the contract’s address.
 The code that’s executed by the contract’s method can include calls to other contracts, these trigger more transactions that have the _from_ field set to the contract’s address.

 A contract can’t trigger any actions on its own or based on a time event.
 All actions performed by a smart contract always arise from a transaction that calls one of the contract’s functions.
 You can use smart contracts to condition transactions based on custom conditions.
-For example, users could stake a bet on the outcome of a game, and the corresponding payments would occur as soon as the outcome of the game is informed to the contract.
+For example, players could stake a bet on the outcome of a game, and the corresponding payments would occur as soon as the outcome of the game is informed to the contract.
 The entire code for a smart contract is public to whoever wants to read it.
 This allows developers to create publicly verifiable rules.
 All Tokens are defined by a smart contract that specifies its characteristics and what can be done with it.
 Decentraland has written and maintains a number of smart contracts.
 LAND and MANA tokens themselves are defined by the _LANDregistry_ and _MANAtoken_ contracts respectively.